 Mandolin Banjos or Banjolin

-Mandolin banjos, or Banjolins, are small-body, 8-string instruments with a head ranging from 6 to 10 inches (5).
+Mandolin banjos, or Banjolins, are small-body, 8-string instruments with a head ranging from 6 to 10″.
 It’s similar to the mandolin, which offers tones like the violin, and around the same size as a Uke banjo.
-You can find mandolin banjos with zither style or conventional construction, either with a resonator or not.

 Mandolins are common in classical and rock music, especially with bluegrass bands.
 Today’s bands like Soundgarden, Grateful Dead, the Lumineers, Mumford and Sons, REM, Punch Brothers, the White Stripes, Led Zepplin, Rod Stewart, and Nickel Creek all use the banjolin in some of their songs.

 The Uke banjo is also known as a banjulele, which is a mixture of the ukelele and banjo.
-It’s unlike any other instrument!
-A Uke banjo comes with 12 frets and four nylon strings tuned to C, G, E, A or a tone or an octave above (5).
+It’s unlike any other instrument.
+A Uke banjo comes with 12 frets and four nylon strings tuned to C, G, E, A or a tone or an octave above.
 The instrument is similar to a concert ukulele with a banjo body.

 It’s perfect for experimenting with ukulele sounds that suit your voice.
 You strum the chords for background music to go with singing, and the sound is powerful and loud.
 Made popular by big music hall star George Formby, the Uke banjo is commonly used in old Celtic and English music.
 You’ll hear it in artists like Wendell Hall, Billy “Uke” Scott, and Roy Smeck.